markkampe/Java_Terrain/tests/README.md

    flora placement testing, I gave it a little more tilt, and then added graduated rainfall, followed by rule-based flora placement.
 It is a more interesting version of the same terrain.
+ - **test_world_3.json**: adds cities, trade-routes, and includes a few other updates to enable the testing of newer features.